Apple’s iPhone 9 Launch Set In 2018, Gets L-Shaped Battery Exclusively From LG For Faster Charging: Report

 However, the relationship hasn’t always been exclusive as other companies such as Samsung SDI, China ATL, and Japan’s Murata Manufacturing Co. have already supplied batteries for the Cupertino-based company.

-As for Apple’s iPhone 9, rumors indicate that Samsung will be manufacturing 7-nanometer chips “solely for iPhone,” as reported by The Investor.
+As for Apple’s iPhone 9, rumors indicate that Samsung will be manufacturing seven nanometer chips “solely for iPhone,” as reported by The Investor.

 According to the outlet’s source, Samsung CEO Kwon Oh-hyun might have been able to convince Apple’s executives when he visited Apple’s headquarters in June to capitalize on “their close ties on OLED,” referring to Samsung’s role as the exclusive supplier of OLED for the iPhone 8.